Compare candidates, print a ballot, at VOTE411.org or use the form below to enter your address to create your personal ballot.

-Voters in the Texas primaries and conventions choose who will run for office in the General Election.
+Voters in the Texas primary and conventions choose who will run for office in the General Election.
 For many communities in Texas, their elected officials are chosen in the primary election because many districts heavily favor one party over the other.

 Texas has open primaries.
 That means that ALL Texas voters can participate in one of these events.
 Voters who don’t strongly identify with any political party can and should carefully consider the choices and participate in one of the primaries or conventions.

 But you can only participate in one.
 Once a voter has voted in one party, that voter cannot participate in another party’s election or convention during the primaries.

-Important Texas Primary Election dates
+Important Texas Primary Runoff Election dates

-- Apply to vote by mail - Jan.
-1
+- Apply to vote by mail

-- Last Day to Register to Vote - Monday, February 5, 2018
+- Last Day to Register to Vote - Monday, April 23, 2018

-- Last Day to Apply for Ballot by Mail (Received, not Postmarked) - February 23, 2018
+- Last Day to Apply to Vote by Mail (Received, not Postmarked) - Friday, May 11, 2018

-- Voter Hotline!
-Election Protection
+- Election Dates

-- County Election officials
+- Election officials for Counties

 - Federal Voting Assistance Program for service members, their families, and overseas citizens